Eppo-exp/eppo-docs/docs/data-management/definitions/assignment-sql.md

 ## Introduction

 **Assignment SQL Definitions** tell Eppo when subjects (e.g., user) are enrolled into experiments, the name of the experiment, and the variant that was assigned.
-Assignment SQLs either point to logs from Eppo's SDK or another randomization systems tracked in your data warehouse.
+Assignment SQLs either point to logs from Eppo's SDK or another randomization system tracked in your data warehouse.
 You can create multiple assignment sources if you use a combination of assignment methods.

 An example Assignment SQL Definition might looks something like this: